Sanaur: History

 It lies on a high mound.
 The town is of some antiquity.
 In the time of Babar, Malik Baha-ud-Din Khokar became the chief of this pargana which was called Chaurasi, having 84 villages.
 In 1748, it came into the possession of Baba Ala Singh.

 Demographics

 As of 2011 India census, Sanaur had a population of 21,201.

 Males constitute 54% of the population and females 46%.
 Sanaur has an average literacy rate of 63%, higher than the national average of 59.5%: male literacy is 67%, and female literacy is 58%.
 In Sanaur, 12% of the population is under 6 years of age.

 Sanaur has become centre for high schools in Patiala district as famous schools like The British co-ed High School, Kaintal School have shifted to their new buildings at Sanour road.
-St Mary's Convent School and Narain Public School are also situated at Sanour road Patiala.
+St Mary's School CMI governed by Father James and Narain Public School are also situated at Sanour road Patiala.

 Sanour is also very close to Punjabi University Patiala and Government Mohindra College.

 National Highway 7 also passes from Sanour road Patiala.